KisanTech/kisan-ai/docs/project_kisan_specification.md

 - Government APIs for scheme integration
 - Market APIs for real-time price data

-This specification provides complete technical and functional requirements for implementing Project Kisan, ensuring no information from the original PDF is lost while making it easily consumable by Cursor for development.
+This specification provides complete technical and functional requirements for implementing Kisan AI, ensuring no information from the original PDF is lost while making it easily consumable by Cursor for development.